GL-Li/vimwiki/R.md

     )
     ```

-### HOW: how to exclude files and lines from coverage check using covr?
+### QA: how to exclude files and lines from coverage check using covr?

 - `covr::package_coverage(line_exclusions = "R/xxxx.R")` to exclude a file from coverage check.
 - `cover::package_coverage(line_exclusion = list("R/xxxx.R", "R/zzzz.R" = c(1:10, 15, 16)))` to exclude a file and selected lines of another file from coverage check.